Best Diet for Electric Blue Day Gecko (Lygodactylus williamsi) (2026 Guide)

 Electric Blue Day Gecko (Lygodactylus williamsi) Nutritional Profile

 Every Electric Blue Day Gecko (Lygodactylus williamsi) has nutritional demands driven by its 3 inches build, active energy, and expected 5-10 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Electric Blue Day Gecko (Lygodactylus williamsi) reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Electric Blue Day Gecko (Lygodactylus williamsi) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Electric Blue Day Gecko (Lygodactylus williamsi) to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Electric Blue Day Gecko (Lygodactylus williamsi)